 - Derick Williams, Ph.
 D., Assistant Professor and Director, Counselor Education Program, Curry School of Education

 - Karenne Wood, Ph.
-D., Director, Virginia Indian Programs, Virginia Foundation for the Humanities
+D., Director, Virginia Indian Programs, Virginia Humanities

 An additional $1,000 will be available to those who turn in revised syllabi that incorporate seminar content.
 These additional funds can be used to support site visits, guest speakers, research projects, or other aspects of the newly developed course before June 30, 2019.

 In addition, faculty who wish to participate in the June 18-22, 2018 Course Design Institute to develop their related course will be supported financially by the Office of the Provost.
 Ongoing support for the development of the courses and as a cohort will be provided throughout the following academic year.
 To apply, please submit a statement of interest of up to 500 words, including a description of the course you plan to rework or develop to incorporate seminar content, to Dr. Jennie Knight, Assistant Vice Provost for Faculty Development, at email@example.com, by March 12, 2018.